Biswa96/wslbridge2/FAQ.md

 command line string.
 The command line containing wsl.exe is used to create the backend process which is generally hidden (use `-x` option to show).
   - Now both frontend and backend create sockets to connect with each other.
-The socket type is different in case of WSL1 (AF_INET) and WSL2 (AF_VSOCK).
+The socket domain is AF_INET in WSL1 and AF_VSOCK in WSL2.
-  - Three sockets from each side connects and tunnels the I/O buffers.
+  - Three network sockets from each side connects and tunnels the I/O buffers.
   - In WSL side, the backend creates a pseudo tty where master side connects to the frontend and slave side execs the child process or default shell.
-  - Remember, wslbridge2 does not know or care what buffers are passed through the sockets.
-The responsibility goes to the terminal emulator or command line program in Windows side which can understand it.
+  - Remember, wslbridge2 does not know or care what buffer is passed through the sockets.
+The responsibility goes to the terminal emulator or command line program in Windows side which can understand the buffer.

 ------